 - Engagement with the intellectual life of the EH community

-- An opportunity to celebrate your research at the end of your term
+- A public presentation and opportunity to celebrate your research at the end of your term

 The EH Research Professor is supported by generous funding from the Kendeda Fund.
 All faculty members from the College of Humanities who wish to pursue environmental research from humanities perspectives are encouraged to apply.
-Our next application round will begin Sept.
-2022.
+Our next application cycle will be during Fall 2024.